hashicorp/consul/website/source/docs/platform/k8s/connect.html.md

 ("static-server" in this example) using mutual TLS and identifying as the source service ("static-client" in this example).

+The injector will also set environment variables `<NAME>_CONNECT_SERVICE_HOST` and `<NAME>_CONNECT_SERVICE_PORT` for every defined upstream.
+This is analogous to the standard Kubernetes service environment variables, but point instead to the correct local proxy port to establish connections via Connect.

 Any containers running in the pod that need to establish connections to dependencies must be reconfigured to use the local upstream address.
 This means pods should not use Kubernetes service DNS or environment variables for these connections.

 We can verify access to the static text server using `kubectl exec`.
 Notice that we `curl` the local address and local port 1234 specified with our